paskalito/gthumb_make_panorama/README.md

 # gthumb_make_panorama

+An Easy and superconveniant way to Stitch together Panoramashots out of Gthumb.

 ### Install / Update

 #### Dependencies
 The Following Programs must be Installed (Install them from your Pakage manager)
 - Hugin
+- gthumb

 #### Install the Script